wp-plugins/simple-add-pages-or-posts/readme.txt

 == Changelog ==
+= 1.6 =
+* Added: Support for minus within title like: "Some-title"

 = 1.5 =
-Bugfix: Framework did not work on multisite, is_admin() problem.<br>If anyone could help me with that ? :)
+* Bugfix: Framework did not work on multisite, is_admin() problem.<br>If anyone could help me with that ? :)

 = 1.2 =
 * Added: multi hierarchy setup